-These resources were put together by the UE Education Department to supplement the new UE antiracism workshop, “Building Solidarity for Racial Justice.”
+These resources were put together by the UE Education Department to supplement the UE antiracism workshop, “Building Solidarity for Racial Justice,” which was held at the UE Eastern and Western Region council meetings in the fall of 2020.
 The workshop is a project of the North American Solidarity Project and was developed jointly with Unifor and the National Nurses Union.
-The workshop was first conducted at the UE Eastern and Western Region council meetings in the fall of 2020.

 UE NEWS Articles